 JRF report that whilst the most common deprivation people experienced was going without food, this was closely followed by struggling to afford other essentials too.
 Every day, foodbanks meet people who find these basics too expensive: people like Fiona, who was using newspaper instead of sanitary towels because she couldn’t afford any other alternative; Oliver, who was sitting in the dark when the foodbank arrived to drop off an emergency parcel because he was trying to save electricity; and Diane, who cried when the foodbank offered her shampoo because she would feel clean at her job interview.

 In each of these situations, the foodbank was able to go beyond giving emergency food and offer something more.
-Trussell Trust foodbanks increasingly offer additional items and services, like toiletries and sanitary products, fuel vouchers for gas and electric pre-payment meter top ups, clothing and school uniform.
+Trussell Trust foodbanks increasingly offer additional items and services, like toiletries and period products, fuel vouchers for gas and electric pre-payment meter top ups, clothing and school uniform.

 The Destitution Report is an important step towards understanding the severe impact of poverty in the UK, but we could do much more to identify the scale of the problem and to progress in tackling it.
 World renowned economist, Partha Dasgupta studied destitution to better understand social health and well-being.
 That, he said, was key to working out what to do about it.
 Regular, official, measurement of the number of people going hungry and unable to afford basic essentials fundamental to human dignity, is something many other countries, including Canada, America and New Zealand already do.
 Let’s use this report as a launchpad for a proactive effort by government, experts and front line charities to build an official measure of hunger and poverty in the UK.
 It’s vital we do so to ensure fewer people like Anna, Fiona, Oliver and Diane end up needing a foodbank because they can’t afford the basics.